 Whilst there is gender balance across the insurance industry, only 37% of women work in senior management, and only 21% are found at executive and board level (ABI).
 The gender pay gap, inflexible working hours and a tarnished reputation for industry culture marks the insurance industry as in need of change.
 Diversity is where the future lies, and insurance is behind the curve.

-This two-streamed event, taking place on 18 March 2021 in central London, will offer practical advice on how to tackle and take responsibility for improving diversity in your organisation.
+This two-streamed event, will offer practical advice on how to tackle and take responsibility for improving diversity in your organisation.
 This is an event for men and women at all stages of their careers, tackling middle management, returning to work after a break or achieving their personal targets.
 You will hear innovative case studies, learn from industry leaders, and have the opportunity to participate in workshops and mentoring.

 We invite insurance professionals of all genders, sexualities, ethnicities and backgrounds to help shape the more diverse and flexible insurance industry of the future.
 This requires the cooperation of all to embrace change and difference, face the hard facts and take definitive and decisive action.